mctools/mcpl/usage_cmdline.md

 - two magic lines for toc
 {:toc}

-The MCPL distribution includes a handy command line tool, _mcpltool_, which can be used from the command line to either inspect MCPL files, or to carry out a limited number of operations on them.
+The MCPL distribution includes a handy command-line tool, _mcpltool_, which can be used to either inspect MCPL files, or to carry out a limited number of operations on them.

 Please find more information in: {% include linkpaper.html subsection=2.3 %}.

 ## Examples

 A few examples of how to use the _mcpltool_ are provided here.
-Note that a small sample MCPL file is included with the MCPL distribution at [example/example.mcpl]({{"/raw/master/example/example.mcpl" | prepend: site.github.repository_url }}), in case new users would like something to try the _mcpltool_ on.
+Note that a small sample MCPL file is included with the MCPL distribution at [examples/example.mcpl]({{"/raw/master/examples/example.mcpl" | prepend: site.github.repository_url }}), in case new users would like something to try the _mcpltool_ on.

 ### Run with no arguments to inspect file